isc-projects/kea/doc/sphinx/arm/hooks.rst

 be host reservations that are tied to specific values of the flexible identifier.

-The library can be loaded in a similar way as other hook libraries.
-It takes a mandatory parameter ``identifier-expression`` and optional boolean parameter ``replace-client-id``:
+The library can be loaded similarly to other hook libraries.
+It takes a mandatory parameter ``identifier-expression`` and an optional boolean parameter ``replace-client-id``:

 ::